Chennai Central–Coimbatore Shatabdi Express

 The Chennai Central–Coimbatore Shatabdi Express is a Shatabdi Express train between and in Tamil Nadu.

 History

 The Shatabdi Express which was running from 1995 and 2000 was stopped because it had occupancy of 60 percent as cited by Railways, It was replaced with an Intercity Express departing at identical timings.
 Later, Indian railways introduced a Duronto Express between Chennai and Coimbatore in 2011.
 It was converted to Shatabdi Express on 22 Nov 2013 with commercial stoppages to increase revenues as Duronto Express should have had no commercial halt then though it could have operational/ technical halt(s) if it was needed for railways.

 Rake composition & coaches

 The 12243/44 MGR Chennai Central–Coimbatore Junction Shatabdi Express presently has 1 Executive class, 7 AC chair car and 2 end-on generator coaches.
-The train runs with modern LHB coaches.
+The train runs with modern LHB coaches and so equipped with Anubhuti coach.

 The coaches in Light blue colour indicate AC Chair Cars and the coaches in Violet colour indicate Executive Chair Car.